nileshtrivedi/queuesimulation/README.md

 I am also in the process of building a visualization of these queueing networks.
 Hence, using Processing language.

+The actual system evolution is implemented in office.py and the system setup is in queuesimulation.pyde

 # How To:

 - Install Processing IDE: https://processing.org/